Sean Couturier’s goal gives Flyers 3-2 home win over Bruins

 INJURY REPORT

 Bruins: Defenseman Matt Grzelcyk left Saturday’s game after the first period with what the club described as an upper body injury.
 The 27-year- old was playing on the top pairing of the Bruins battered defensive unit, which has already been depleted by injuries to Charlie McAvoy and Brandon Carlo.
+He is listed as day-to-day.

+Tuukka Rask could return for the Bruins on Sunday against the Capitals.
+Rask has been battling an upper body injury and has missed the last .

 Flyers: Defenseman Ivan Provorov returned to the game shortly after taking a point shot just inside the left kneecap, crumbling to the ice in pain after just 18 seconds.
 Provorov has been Philadelphia’s top defenseman and has played 40 games this season.